Chris Cornell: Collaborations

-In 2009, Cornell co-wrote a song with a fan named Rory de la Rosa, whose six-year-old daughter had died from cancer in 2008, and he was diagnosed with the same illness shortly afterwards.
-He reached out to Cornell to tell him how much his music impacted his life and also the bond it helped create for him and his daughter, and he sent Cornell a poem called "I Promise It's Not Goodbye".
+In 2009, Cornell co-wrote a song with a fan named Rory Dela Rosa.
+Rory's six-year-old daughter Ainslee had died from glioblastoma in April 2008, and he was diagnosed with the same brain cancer shortly afterwards.
+He reached out to Cornell to tell him how much his music impacted his life and also the bond it helped create for him and his daughter, and sent Cornell a poem called "I Promise It's Not Goodbye".
 Cornell was so moved that he turned the poem into a song with the same title.
-De la Rosa gave Cornell permission to post the song online.
+Rory then gave Cornell permission to post the song online.
 It was available for free download on Cornell's official website in April 2009.
-Cornell asked, however, that his fans would consider making a donation in memory of Rory's daughter and to help ease the financial burden of his disease.
+Cornell also asked his fans to consider making a donation in memory of Rory's daughter and to help ease the financial burden of his disease.
 In 2013, Cornell made the song available for streaming on his official website in honor of the kids who died in the Sandy Hook tragedy.
 Links were provided for donations in memory of the victims.
+Rory died in December 2009.

 Cornell sang one song (which he co-wrote) on "Slash", Slash's solo record released in April 2010.
 The song is called "Promise" and it was premiered at amazon.com on March 26, 2010.
 He contributed vocals on the song, "Lies", on the 2010 album, Third and Double, by Gabin which was subsequently released as a single in October 2010.
 Cornell appears on the Carlos Santana album Guitar Heaven: The Greatest Guitar Classics of All Time, where he sings on the cover of Led Zeppelin's "Whole Lotta Love".

 Cornell wrote the lyrics and shared vocals with Andrew Wood in the song "Island of Summer", which was recorded while they were living together in Seattle.
 The song was released for the first time in the 2011 album "Melodies & Dreams", a collection of Wood's unreleased recordings and demos.

 Cornell sings backing vocals in a cover of the Everly Brothers' song "All I Have to Do Is Dream", on Rita Wilson's debut album AM/FM, released in 2012.

 On April 18, 2013, the Seattle band Heart was inducted into the Rock and Roll Hall of Fame, and Cornell gave Heart's induction speech and emotionally talked about what heroes and role models Ann and Nancy Wilson had been to him and other musicians in Seattle.
 "For me, and for countless other men and women, they have earned, at long last, their rightful place in the Rock and Roll Hall of Fame," Cornell said.
 Cornell also joined fellow Seattle musicians Jerry Cantrell and Mike McCready to play guitar for Heart's hit song "Barracuda" alongside Ann and Nancy Wilson at the ceremony.